 Where possible, focus on solutions and getting more details.
 Here’s an example of a response you can use to respond to negative feedback:

-Hi {Name}.
-I’m X from Company Y. I’ve read your recent feedback on our pricing structures and want to let you know that we take your concern seriously.
-While we believe our billing structure reflects the quality of our services, we understand that these prices are not accessible to everyone.
-I’m happy to let you personally know that we’re introducing a more economical pricing band this Summer.
+I’m X from Company Y. I’ve read your recent feedback on our pricing.
+We take your concern seriously, and while we believe our billing structure reflects the quality of our services, we understand that these prices aren't right for everyone.
+I’m happy to let you know that we’re introducing a more economical pricing band this summer.
 Until then, here’s a coupon that will give you a month’s trial of our product.
-Please let us know if there’s anything we can do to improve your experience.
-All the best, and speak soon!
+Please let us know if there’s anything we can do to improve your experience!"

 Feedback loops are an invaluable way of improving employee and customer experiences.
 Collecting feedback, turning it into actionable steps toward improvement, and then explaining those actions to your audience will win their favor, improve satisfaction rates, and supercharge your CX and EX programs.